adamwshero/terraform-aws-api-gateway/README.md

 ## Special Notes
   * (Merge Mode)
     * When importing Open API Specifications with the `body` argument, by default the API Gateway REST API will be replaced with the Open API Specification thus removing any existing methods, resources, integrations, or endpoints.
 Endpoint mutations are asynchronous operations, and race conditions with DNS are possible.
 To overcome this limitation, use the `put_rest_api_mode` attribute and set it to `merge`.
-    * Using `put_rest_api_mode` = `merge` when importing the OpenAPI Specification, the AWS control plane will not delete all existing literal properties that are not explicitly set in the OpenAPI definition.
+    * Using `put_rest_api_mode` = `merge` when importing the OpenAPI Specification, the AWS control plane WILL NOT delete all existing literal properties that are not explicitly set in the OpenAPI definition.
 Impacted API Gateway properties: ApiKeySourceType, BinaryMediaTypes, Description, EndpointConfiguration, MinimumCompressionSize, Name, Policy).
+    * When using `put_rest_api_mode` = `merge`, and you rename/remove a resource in the body, that resource change WILL NOT be reflected in the console.
+    * When using `put_rest_api_mode` = `overwrite`, the AWS APIGW console reflects all changes you make accurately.
+However, be aware of the warning issued by the provider about using `overwrite` mode.
+We have not experienced issues using it so far with this module and implementation but in tests, we have only toggled this mode when we are renaming resource paths or removing resources from the body altogether.
   * (PRIVATE Type API Endpoint)
     * When a REST API type of `PRIVATE` is needed, the VPC endpoints must be specified in the `openapi.yaml` definition.
 This is especially called out since it is not obvious as most modules allow setting this in the Terraform input block.
       ```